genidma/teatime-accessibility/README.md

 # TeaTime Accessibility

-TeaTime Accessibility is a tool designed to help users manage screen time with a focus on accessibility.
-It provides features such as timers, reminders, and usage statistics.
+Accessibility focused timer appliction for the Ubuntu environment (with Desktop environment).
+This app has timers with presets, reminders (audible vs to the contrary) and usage simple usage statistics.
+It also has a fun rainbow-glow feature (see below)

 ## Features